-- 1. What is the connection in the parables between the kingdom of God and common workers? - 2.
-Jesus was a carpenter.
+- 1. Jesus was a carpenter.
 Do you think that influenced his parables?
-In what way? - 3.
+In what way? - 2.
 The author writes, "The kind of work we do when no one is looking is a key determinant of our character."
-Is this a lost value in the workplace? - 4.
+Is this a lost value in the workplace? - 3.
 Do you know a Perry Bigelow in your town?
-What did that person do? - 5.
-In what way will God's final judgment of us reflect our stewardship of the money, power, and responsibility we were entrusted with? - 6.
-Does God expect us to be successful? - 7.
-Which of the parables speaks most directly to your need for growth as a believer?
+What did that person do? - 4.
+In what way are we accountable for what we do with the money, power, and responsibility entrusted to us? - 5.
+Does God expect us to be successful? - 6.
+Which of the parables speaks most directly to you?